richardcblewett/RockPaperScissors/README.md

 - Java 11 was the only language used in this project.

 ## Getting Started
+Either:
-- Clone the repository to a local computer.
-- Open up an IDE (such as IntelliJ IDEA) and run the Main method class in the RockPaperScissors package.
+Clone the repository to a local computer then open up an IDE (such as IntelliJ IDEA) and run the Main method class in the RockPaperScissors package.<br>

+Or:
+Run the file: `jar/RockPaperScissors.jar`